kevnokeeffe/OKeeffe-Craft.Api/README.md

 ## Contact

-If you have any questions or feedback regarding O'Keeffe Craft API, please feel free to contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or feedback regarding O'Keeffe Craft API, please feel free to contact us at [Kevin O'Keeffe](mailto:kevokeeffe@gmail.com).